RitwikDas007/GW_Introduction/GW200129/PSD/README.md

-Let's see how much power each frequency has
+Let's see how much power each frequency has.